benjaminlim00/nus-workshop-demos/README.md

 # nus-workshop-demos
+Projects used in my one day React Basics tutorial for NUS students.

 #### Demo1 is a simple application that uses common components in React Native to make a money calculator app.